 - Power-On Reset and an internal timer can provide protection against inadvertent changes while the power supply is outside the operating specification. - Program, Erase and Write Status Register instructions are checked that they consist of a number of clock pulses that is a multiple of eight, before they are accepted for execution. - All instructions that modify data must be preceded by a Write Enable (WREN) instruction to set the Write Enable Latch (WEL) bit.
-This bit is returned to its reset state by the following events: - Power-up - Write Disable (WRDI) instruction completion or Write Status Register (WRSR) instruction completion or Write Status Register 2/3 (WRSR2/WRSR3) instruction completion or Page Program (PP) or Quad Input Page Program (QPP) instruction completion or Sector Erase (SE) instruction completion or Half Block Erase (HBE) / Block Erase (BE) instruction completion or Chip Erase (CE) instruction completion - The Block Protect (CMP, TB, BP3, BP2, BP1, BP0) bits allow part of the memory to be configured as read-only.
-This is the Software Protected Mode (SPM). - The Write Protect (WP#) signal allows CMP, TB, BP3, BP2, BP1, BP0 bits and Status Register Protect (SRP) bit to be protected.
+This bit is returned to its reset state by the following events: - Power-up - Write Disable (WRDI) instruction completion or Write Status Register (WRSR) instruction completion, Write Status Register 2 or Write Status Register 3 (WRSR3) instruction completion or Page Program (PP) or Quad Input Page Program (QPP) instruction completion or Sector Erase (SE) instruction completion or Half Block Erase (HBE) / Block Erase (BE) instruction completion or Chip Erase (CE) instruction completion - The Block Protect (CMP, 4KBL, TB, BP2, BP1, BP0) bits allow part of the memory to be configured as read-only.
+This is the Software Protected Mode (SPM). - The Write Protect (WP#) signal allows the Block Protect (CMP, 4KBL, TB, BP2, BP1, BP0) bits and Status Register Protect (SRP) bit to be protected.
 This is the Hardware Protected Mode (HPM). - In addition to the low power consumption feature, the Deep Power-down mode offers extra software protection from inadvertent Write, Program and Erase instructions, as all instructions are ignored except one particular instruction (the Release from Deep Power-down instruction).

+Table 3.
 Protected Area Sizes Sector Organization